Eptwalabha/mustache/README.md

 > This feature is comming soon

 ## Specs
-This lib complies with the following specs
+This library complies with the following specs:

 - [x] comments
 - [x] delimiters